rai1410swati/Car-Price-Prediction1/README.md

 # Car-Price-Prediction1

-App used for Predicting the Car Price using the model Random-Forest-Regression and deploying it using Flask on Heroku.
+Predicting the Car Price Using the Model Random-Forest-Regression and Deploying it using Flask on Heroku.